nidratech/huegasm/README.md

 ## Current priorities
 - create a hybrid app with Cardova

-## WTF
+## WTF moments
 Cordova disables the volume buttons for some reason.
-Monkey patching that shit ( must be a better way :( ).
+Monkey patching:
-Comment out: webView.setButtonPlumbedToJs lines from its source code.
+Comment out the webView.setButtonPlumbedToJs lines for volume buttons from its source code before building android.

 ## POSSIBLE FUTURE FEATURES
 - decode the hue color better